pyflosic/pyflosic/README.md

 * Mark R. Pederson, Adrienn Ruzsinszky, and John P. Perdew.
 Communication: Self-interaction correction with unitary invariance in density functional theory.
 The Journal of Chemical Physics, 140(12):121103, March 2014.
 * Zeng-hui Yang, Mark R. Pederson, and John P. Perdew.
 Full self-consistency in the Fermi-orbital self-interaction correction.
 Physical Review A, 95(5):052505, May 2017.

-## Installation
-You need a working pyscf installation on your system.

 ## Dependencies (required)
 We recommend the following package versions: